Andrew Comrie / Director of Fair Access

 Nationally, Andrew and has played a significant role in the development of a new quality standards framework and professional accreditation scheme for widening access and widening participation practitioners for Scotland’s community of access and participation practitioners (SCAPP), an organisation setup by the Scottish Government to support widening access to higher education.

-Jesse Paul / Fair Access Manager
+Jesse Paul / Head of Fair Access

-Jesse Paul is the Fair Access Manager at the Royal Conservatoire of Scotland.
+Jesse Paul is the Head of Fair Access at the Royal Conservatoire of Scotland.
 She has worked as a Teaching Artist for over 30 years across the UK in a wide range of formal and informal educational and community settings.
 These include higher educational institutions, theatres and hospitals.
 Fair Access has always been the core of her work.

 Some of Jesse’s favourite things are: Going to shows like Sacekripa, reading books like To Throw Away Unopened by Viv Albertine, going to festivals like Counterflows and looking for new music on Rough Trade.